teuben/teunix/Install/Linux_U20.04.md

 - PID's can now go over 32767, but I noted some apps (digikam, slack) that are not trivial to kill.
 They seem to linger in the processtable.
 Is there some auto-restart when it crashes?
 - (feature) application names launched from the iconic view do not match those from the terminal.
-- thunderbird often needs to be started twice, otherwise the Google Buttons (Archive/Delete) don't show
+- thunderbird often needs to be started twice (or more), otherwise the Google Buttons (Archive/Delete) don't show
 - some windows (thunderbird, my hard disk I/O monitor widget) go flashing or update wrong portions of windows sometimes)

+## Solved Issues

+- convert from ImageMagick doesn't convert a PDF until you modify the /etc/ImageMagick-7/policy.xml file and find make sure you have **<policy domain="coder" rights="read | write" pattern="PDF" />** in the policymap.